 - Coffee, tea, and sports drinks

-All of those foods and drinks — plus another enormous culprit in the form of nicotine and tar from smoking — quickly stain your teeth unless you brush your teeth thoroughly immediately after consuming.
-To keep your teeth whiter, then, you should carefully manage your intake of those foods and beverages.
+All those foods and drinks — plus another enormous culprit in nicotine and tar from smoking — quickly stain your teeth unless you brush your teeth thoroughly immediately after consuming.
+To keep your teeth whiter, you should carefully manage your intake of those foods and beverages.

 So how can you whiten your teeth?

 You have a wide variety of options for teeth whitening in NW Calgary.
-Some of them can even be found at the grocery store, just not in the grocery aisles.
-In the pharmacy section, you’ll find whitening strips, gels, rinses, and gums that promise to remove stains from your teeth and to make them whiter.
-Many people have achieved whitening results using those products on their own and at home over a period of time.
+Some can even be found at the grocery store, not in the grocery aisles.
+In the pharmacy section, you’ll find whitening strips, gels, rinses, and gums that promise to remove stains from your teeth and make them whiter.
+Many people have achieved whitening results using those products on their own and at home over some time.

 And on your way home, stop at the grocery store to load up on fruits and vegetables.
-After all, your grocer can help you keep your teeth white, but your dentist is your best ally and resource when it comes to teeth whitening near you.
+After all, your grocer can help you keep your teeth white, but your dentist is your best ally and resource for teeth whitening near you.